Uniform Input-to-State Stability for Switched and Time-Varying Impulsive Systems

 \item strongly $(h^o,h)$-ISS if there exist $\beta \in \KL$ and $\rho \in \ki$ such that for all $\lambda\in \Lambda$, $t_0\ge 0$, $x_0\in \R^n$, $u\in \U$ and $x\in \T_{\Sigma_{\lambda}}(t_0,x_0,u)$, it happens that for all $t\in [t_0,T_x)$

 \end{enumerate} \end{defin} By suitable selection of $h^0$ and $h$, one can recover the definitions of different stability properties usually considered in the analysis of both impulsive and nonimpulsive systems.
 For example, with $h^0(t,x)=h(t,x)=|x|$, the weak $(h^o,h)$-ISS property becomes the standard ISS property considered in the literature of systems with inputs.
 So, we say that $\Sigma_{\Lambda}$ is weakly or strongly ISS when it is, respectively, weakly or strongly $(h^o,h)$-ISS with $h^0(t,x)=h(t,x)=|x|$.
-By considering, in addition, that the set where the inputs take values is $\R^0:=\{0\}$, then the standard definition of global uniform asymptotic stability (GUAS) for systems without inputs is recovered (see \cite{liuliu_scl12} for more examples). \begin{rem} Due to causality and the Markov property, equivalent definitions of $(h^o,h)$-ISS are obtained if $\|u_{(t_0,t]}\|_{\gamma_{\lambda}}$ is replaced by $\|u\|_{\gamma_{\lambda}}$ in (\ref{eq:cwiss}) or (\ref{eq:ciss}).
+By considering, in addition, that the set where the inputs take values is $\R^0:=\{0\}$, then the standard definition of global uniform asymptotic stability (GUAS) for systems without inputs is recovered.
+By taking $h^0(t,x)=|x|$ we obtain an extension of the input-to-output stability property (IOS) studied in \cite{sonwan_siamjco00}; see \cite{liuliu_scl12} for more examples. \begin{rem} Due to causality and the Markov property, equivalent definitions of $(h^o,h)$-ISS are obtained if $\|u_{(t_0,t]}\|_{\gamma_{\lambda}}$ is replaced by $\|u\|_{\gamma_{\lambda}}$ in (\ref{eq:cwiss}) or (\ref{eq:ciss}).
 Note that we do not require the solutions of (\ref{eq:is}) to be defined for all $t\ge t_0$ in the definitions of the different stability properties.
 In general, the $(h^o,h)$-ISS property does not by itself imply the existence of the solution $x(t)$ for all times $t\ge t_0$, since $x(t)$ may be unbounded on the finite interval $[t_0,T_x)$ while $h(t,x(t))$ may remain bounded on that interval.